mattheworiordan/ably-cli/prd.md

 $ ably channels presence -> this is a topic that groups presence functionality together
 $ ably channels presence enter -> enter presence and remain present until the script is terminated.
 Show who is entering and leaving whilst present,
 $ ably channels presence subscribe -> show the complete list of members present, then show events of who is entering or leaving, until the script is terminated.
+$ ably channels logs channel-lifecycle -> set up as an alias to ably logs channel-lifecycle

 $ ably config -> opens the config TOML file with the default text editor

+$ ably connections logs connections-lifecycle -> set up as an alias to ably logs connection-lifecycle
+$ ably connections stats -> this is largely a duplication of ably app stats, however it is focussed on connection stats only.
+This should also support the --live option.
+$ ably connections test -> simply connects to Ably, confirms that the conenction was established, and closes the connection.
+Allows transport params options so that WebSockets can be disabled for example, and only HTTP is used, or only WebSockets is used without HTTP support.

 $ ably rooms -> Topic for Ably Chat
 $ ably rooms list -> list chat rooms using the channel enumeration API, filtering out those that are not chat